-- Tech Funding
+- Funding Programmes

 The ZIM funding programme, Central Innovation Programme for SMEs, was relaunched by the Federal Government on 15th May 2015.
 It is administered by the Federal Ministry of Economics and Technology, BMWi.
 ZIM is an industry-open funding programme for innovation promotion, which is offered nationwide for medium-sized companies.
 Projects may be carried out alone or in collaboration with other companies or research organisations.
 The ZIM subsidy is not de minimis relevant.
 An annual maximum of two ZIM projects can be carried out.
 Funding is awarded as a non-repayable grant in form of co-financing.
 A medium-sized company can thus receive several hundred thousand euros in subsidies annually with various projects.

 In relation to the gross personnel costs, a considerable portion of the research and development costs can be saved with the help of ZIM.

 Companies with up to 500 employees with a branch in Germany can submit applications to ZIM.
 The balance sheet total may not exceed EUR 43 million or the turnover may not exceed EUR 50 million.
 Companies with fewer than 50 employees are particularly encouraged to apply for ZIM.

 The maximum funding amount for companies is EUR 209,000 for research and development activities and a further EUR 25,000 for marketing the innovation.
 The actual funding amount depends on the scope of the project, your company (size, location) and whether you are applying for a project alone or in cooperation.

 There are different ZIM project forms.